 Over the past few years the label of Deep House has become somewhat of a misnomer.
-From EDM cuts to techno, what began as a subgenre merging Chicago house with jazz and soul music has had its reputation muddied by media outlets and management agencies utilising the buzzword it has now become.
+From EDM cuts to techno, what began as a subgenre merging Chicago house with jazz and soul music has had its reputation muddied by media outlets and management agencies.
 But the sound that first emerged from the productions of Larry Heard is still a revered genre by those that appreciate its history and look through the corporate veneer shrouding the deep house name.

 American DJ Aakmael basks in the very musical authenticity that made Deep House what it is.
 Hailing from Richmond in Virginia, Aakmael’s soft and percussive style reflects his humble nature and wisdom behind the decks, attributes synonymous with the DNA of real Deep House.
 Having released on labels such as Scissor & Thread, Freerange Records, Axe On Wax and Seb Wildblood’s Church, Aakmael is dropping a lusciously playful four tracker ‘Luv & Possibilities‘ for Flumo and Anma Records.
 Ahead of its release, the man for Virginia let us in on everything from tinnitus to sampling…